InstituteforDiseaseModeling/covasim/.platform/README.md

 Covasim Platform
 ================

 This contains files to run Covasim on Kubernetes.
-This is meant for testing Kubernetes Locally.
+This is meant for testing Kubernetes Locally at the moment.

 # Running Locally